-A few weeks ago, Pastor Mark Kozak of Providence Reformed Presbyterian Church in Barboursville WV had a hard attack, and God graciously preserved his life.
+A few weeks ago, Pastor Mark Kozak of Providence Reformed Presbyterian Church in Barboursville WV had a heart attack, and God graciously preserved his life.
 Recently, I invited him to write a few words of encouragement to our fellow West Virginia Christians.

 Doors were closing at the excellent Bible church we then attended.
 The relocation of its founding pastor initiated a pastoral search.
 As an elder, I was on the search committee… something I was likely unqualified for… at least looking back now.
 I did not share the desired direction of the rest of the elder board … so for the sake of peace (theirs and ours) we left and began the search for another church.
 “Presbyterian” wasn’t even on my radar screen…except the large “blip” of what I knew of the mainline (PCUS) church – and that kept me from ever considering being a “Presbyterian.”